 When you are deciding whether to install a new electrical service panel, you need to determine the total amps that your panel can handle.
 Then you can determine what size panel you need.
 You can also read the amps of your individual circuit breakers.
 If your panels have multiple sub breakers, you can divide their total amps by two.
 In this way, you will know the total amps of each circuit.

 To determine how much power a panel can handle, you must take into account how many watts your home uses.
-For example, if you have five peak hours per day, you will need a 6,000-watt system.
+For example, if you have five peak hours per day, you will need a 24,000-watt system.
 To make sure your solar panel is sufficient for your home, consider the size of your existing electrical panels.
 A single-phase, 100-amp system is typically enough.
 A double-phase system is even better.

 If you’re not an electrician, you can easily calculate the panel capacity for your home without any experience.
-Just multiply the square footage of your home by three.
+Just multiply the square footage of your home.
 The result will be the wattage that your electrical panel should provide.
 Then, consider the size of your appliances and the number of electrical units you have.
 If you’re running appliances for a small business, you can go with a panel with less than one-third of the capacity.

 What is the Formula for Load?

-The formula for power is a simple one: mass x acceleration.
-The mass of an object is its actual weight.
-Its actual weight is what you need to calculate the force acting on it.
 If you have a large appliance, you can multiply the mass by 1000 to get the kilowatt hours (kWH) it consumes.
 A load equals the total energy in the system, which is measured in joules.

 The term “load factor” is commonly used when discussing electrical energy.
 It is a measure of how efficiently a particular electrical load uses electricity.
 It is the fraction of the average load divided by the peak load over a specific period of time.
 If the load factor is high, the load is using the electric system efficiently.
 If it is low, the load is underutilizing the distribution system.
 In the case of electric appliances, the load factor will be low and vice versa.